Purnell Model for Cultural Competence: Limitations/weaknesses

 The Purnell Model does not account for the results that the provision of culturally competent care achieves/fails to achieve, in relation to the patient and their health.
 This limitation results in a lack of authentication as to whether or not the model is successful in terms of the conduct of the care provider, and the consequences for patients.
 The model's visual complexity can be seen as a limitation, as it may result in a lack of comprehension and diminish the model's function/value and its applicability.
 As the framework is methodological, it is considered to be quite abstract, which could detract from the model's utility in practice settings.
-There is also a conceivable limitation in the instance that the model's material could be simplified beyond practical confines, so that the information provided/directed at an individual could mistakenly be used for an entire populous.
+There is also a conceivable limitation in the instance that the model's material could be simplified beyond practical confines, so that the information provided/directed at an individual could mistakenly be used for an entire populace.
 The intersecting concepts employed within the model can also be seen as a flaw, as only the minimum as to which is required to justify the concept should be used.